-Although recent work explores data augmentation \citep{Luo_Cheng_Wang_Xu_Ni_Yu_Zhang_Liu_Chen_Chen_Zhang_2023}, corruption-aware training \citep{corruptionaware}, and robust losses \citep{kim2025causalityaware}, these approaches mainly improve average-case performance and do not explicitly address worst-case, localized temporal perturbations.
+Although recent work explores data augmentation \citep{Luo_Cheng_Wang_Xu_Ni_Yu_Zhang_Liu_Chen_Chen_Zhang_2023}, corruption--aware training \citep{corruptionaware}, and robust losses \citep{kim2025causalityaware}, these approaches mainly improve average--case performance and do not explicitly address worst--case, localized temporal perturbations.
 They lack mechanisms to enforce score consistency under structured, correlated noise, which is the dominant failure mode in real deployments.
-Time-series corruptions span diffuse noise, correlated disturbances, and sparse local failures; while existing methods handle the first, they remain brittle to the other regimes \citep{gu2025imperceptibleadversarialattackstime}.
+Time--series corruptions span diffuse noise, correlated disturbances, and sparse local failures; while existing methods handle the first, they remain brittle to the other regimes \citep{gu2025imperceptibleadversarialattackstime}.
 We argue that robustness in TSAD should be induced directly through the training objective by explicitly penalizing localized temporal sensitivity.
 This perspective motivates approaches that embed robustness into the learning process itself, rather than treating it as post hoc additions.